When you form your LLC in Alabama, you’ll have to pay certain costs to officially register your business with the state.

 For more details on the formation process, check out our Alabama LLC Formation guide.

 Every Alabama LLC is required to appoint a registered agent.
 A registered agent is a person or entity you assign to receive tax forms, legal documents, or government correspondence on your LLC’s behalf.
 Registered agent services can cost around $130 per year or more.

 Your registered agent can be:

 If you haven’t yet formed your LLC, we recommend using Northwest Registered Agent to form, as you will receive one year of registered agent services for free with a $29 formation.

 Alabama LLC Operating Agreement

-An operating agreement defines the roles and responsibilities of the members or managers in your LLC and will help prevent and solve any business disputes that may arise later on.
+An operating agreement defines the roles and responsibilities of the LLC members or managers and will help prevent and solve any business disputes that may arise later on.